Skip to main content

 Discharge

 Discharge areas are where groundwater emerges at the land surface.
 Groundwater emerges at the land surface when the potentiometric surface or water table intersects the land surface.
-These areas are characterized by springs, flowing (artesian) wells, gaining streams, and playas.
+These areas are characterized by springs, flowing (artesian) wells, gaining streams, and playas (dry lake bed).
 Discharge areas mark the end of groundwater flow paths.
 In the Basin and Range of the western United States, discharge zones are typically in the middle of the valley basins, where playa lakes, springs, and gaining streams signify groundwater emerging at the land surface.

 Groundwater Mining and Subsidence